-The reservoir was created by building a dam across the nearby River Blithe, channelling water into the valley alongside.
-It took 500 men more than six years to complete and was officially opened by the Queen Mother in October 1953.
+The reservoir was created by building a dam across the nearby River Blithe, channelling water into the valley alongside it.
+The reservoir took 500 men more than six years to complete and was officially opened by the Queen Mother in October 1953.

 The estate, which contains areas of rare ancient woodland and an abundance of local wildlife, was first designated as a Site of Special Scientific Interest in 1968.